|

 Ingredient Substitutions

-• Baking Soda: Replace ¼ teaspoon of baking soda with 1 teaspoon of baking powder, but note that the texture may be slightly different.
+• Baking Soda: Replace ¼ teaspoon of baking soda with 1 teaspoon of baking powder, but note that the texture may differ.

-• Chocolate Chips (Semi-Sweet): Use the same amount of dark chocolate chips, milk chocolate chips, or chopped chocolate.
+• Chocolate Chips (Semi-Sweet): Use the same amount of dark chocolate chips or milk chocolate chips, or chop up a chocolate bar.

-• Salt (Table): Replace 1 teaspoon of table salt with 1 teaspoon of fine sea salt or 1 ¼ teaspoons of kosher salt.
+• Salt (Table): Replace the salt with an equal amount of fine sea salt or 1 ¼ teaspoons of kosher salt.

 Recipe Variations